 Connections Outside of School

-If the school angle isn’t one you want to invest in, there are many more ways to get out and meet people.
+If the school angle isn’t for you, there are many more ways to get out and meet people.

-- Mind and Body Health: Everyone needs to be healthy, right?
-Find the gym you want to belong to or look for a running or walking group or a stroller class that is child friendly.
+Everyone needs to be healthy, right?
+Find the gym you want to belong to or look for a running, walking group, or a stroller class that is child-friendly.
 Many local churches offer yoga or other exercise classes for nominal fees or without charge.
 While you are practicing your down dogs, look into which types of groups the church offers.
 Choir, Bible study, and women’s and men’s groups are usually present.

-- Libraries and parks and recreation services: Offer classes, reading groups, and activities for families.
-Simply wearing a smile and chatting at public playgrounds will certainly garner a fun conversation at the very least.
+Offer classes, reading groups, and activities for families.
+Simply wearing a smile and chatting at public playgrounds certainly garners a fun conversation at the very least.
 Parents always have something in common to commiserate about.

-- Youth Entrepreneurship: The kids are always begging to man a lemonade stand, right?
+Kids are always begging to man a lemonade stand.
 Pick a charity to earn cash for and watch the neighbors come by to support the cause.
 Quick introductions make understanding the who’s who of the block a little easier.

-- Neighborhood Social Scene: For those who like an instant personal connection, don’t be afraid to drive the welcome wagon in reverse.
-If your neighbors don’t immediately drop by, make a couple dozen of cookies and take some to neighbors and introduce yourself.
+Neighborhood social scene: For those who like an instant personal connection, don’t be afraid to drive the welcome wagon in reverse.
+If your neighbors don’t immediately drop by, make a few dozens of cookies and take some to neighbors and introduce yourself.
 It certainly wouldn’t hurt to say hello and let them know a little about your family.
 Or, plan a simple open house one afternoon, asking neighbors to drop in for tea or coffee.
 Meeting new people in small groups is sometimes easier than one-on-one conversation.

-is a no fail way to meet new people who already have something significant in common with you.
+Giving to others is a no-fail way to meet new people who already have something significant in common with you.
 This common cause puts like-minded people together to make great things happen.
-Animals, the environment, elders, homeless, the abused: the lists of volunteer run groups are endless.
+Animals, the environment, elderly, homeless, the abused: the lists of volunteer-run groups are endless.
 Two worthy volunteer directories to consider searching are: